 Services

 I’ve worked across genres as a developmental editor, copyeditor, proofreader, and authenticity reader for the Asian American experience.
-Below are the types of books I specialize in editing, but you can also find some of my edited projects here.
+Below are the types of books I specialize in editing, but you can find more projects that I’ve worked on here.

 No matter what stage of the process you are in, an editor can be invaluable to making your book that much stronger and easier to read.
 Here are the different editorial services I provide, along with a description for each one to help you determine which level of editing is right for you.